leatherbackwallet/KGO-UPDTAED/frontend/FILTER_DESIGN_UPDATE.md

 # Modern Filter Design Update

 ## Overview
-The products page search and filter interface has been completely redesigned with a modern, minimalistic, and elegant approach.
+The products page search and filter interface has been completely redesigned with a modern, minimalistic, and elegant approach...

 ## Key Design Improvements